Go to the previous, next section.

 Email addresses usually appear in one of two forms--using the Internet format which contains `@', an "at"-sign, or using the UUCP format which contains `!', an exclamation point, also called a "bang."
 The latter of the two, UUCP "bang" paths, is more restrictive, yet more clearly dictates how the mail will travel. invisible.xbm invisible.xbm

-To reach Jim Morrison on the system south.america.org
+To reach Jim Morrison on the system south.america.org, one

 would address the mail as `jm@south.america.org'.
 But if Jim's

-account was on a UUCP site named brazil
+account was on a UUCP site named brazil, then his address

 would be `brazil!jm'.
 If it's possible (and one exists), try to